1. Start from your real constraints, not from a map

 A simple way to decide is to score candidate cities on four axes:

-- Liquidity (how easy it is to buy and sell).
+- Liquidity (how easy it is to buy and sell, depth of buyer pool at exit).

 7. Connecting back to your Japan thesis

 City selection is part of a bigger question: why are you investing in Japan at all, and what do you expect this allocation to do for you over time?
-The main pillar guide "Investing in Japan — Complete Guide" walks through this thesis-building process in more depth, from macro context to station-level execution.
+The main pillar guide "Investing in Japan: Complete Guide" walks through this thesis-building process in more depth, from macro context to station-level execution.
+Once you have chosen a city, the next decision is which station, then which asset profile within that station, then which entry price and financing structure.
+Each of those choices is the subject of its own playbook; this article is the gate that precedes them all.